 - In "CONCUSSED Question Friday", John lists several of his fears (besides heights).

 - Broken Base: Invoked by fans with the Zombies/Unicorns issue, a completely silly and non-serious break specifically because they decided there wasn't enough conflict.
-Serious version Defied, they make a point of avoiding topics they disagree on.
+Defied in serious situations, as they make a point of avoiding topics they disagree on.

 - "The link is in the doobly-do." (borrowed from Wheezy Waiter)